serverfarmer/heartbeat-linux/README.md

 ##### Heartbeat server address detection:

 1. Cron job looks for `/etc/heartbeat/server.url` file - if it exists, it should contain the full path to Heartbeat server.
-2. If Server Farmer is also installed, cron job loads `/opt/farm/scripts/functions.custom` file and uses server address returned by `heartbeat_url` function.
-So if you cloned Server Farmer main repository and changed mentioned function to point to your private instance, it will be automatically detected here.
+2. If Server Farmer is also installed, cron job uses server address returned by `/opt/farm/config/get-url-heartbeat.sh` script.
+So if you cloned Server Farmer main repository and changed mentioned script to point to your private instance, it will be automatically detected here.
 3. Otherwise it uses hardcoded `https://serverfarmer.home.pl/heartbeat/` (public Heartbeat instance).

 #### Remote part: